Criminal Investigator (Special Agent)

 - Be appointed to this position under an excepted appointment which is limited to 3 years and 120 days.
 Upon completion of this period, you will either be converted to career status or separated based on the expiration of the appointment.

 You qualify for the GL-09 level (starting salary $51,424) if you possess one of the following: A master's or equivalent graduate degree (such as LL.B. or J.D.) or two full years of progressively higher level graduate education, in a related field, leading to such a degree from an accredited college or university; OR At least one year of specialized experience equivalent to the GL-7 level.
-Specialized experience is defined as performing duties such as: conducting investigations involving violations of the laws of the United States; preparing investigative reports by gathering information, performing analyses, summarizing results, identifying problem areas and proposing and implementing solutions; leading a team and ensuring the goals and deadlines for the team are met; interviewing witnesses, obtaining signed statements and participating in surveilling criminal activities; assisting in protective advance security surveys; analyzing intelligence information or investigating oral and/or written threats against officials; leading meetings or seminars on behalf of a work or academic group, presenting complex material, and responding effectively to questions from audience members or counterparts; OR A combination of specialized experience, as described above, and related graduate level education, beyond the first full year of graduate level study.
+Specialized experience is defined as, experience writing technical or non-technical documents to communicate information to others within and outside a professional or academic setting; gathering information, performing analyses, summarizing results, identifying problem areas and proposing and implementing solutions; taking responsibility for own actions and those of team members to ensure the goals and deadlines for the team are met; and leading meeting or seminars on behalf of a work or academic group, presenting complex material, and responding effectively to questions from audience members; OR A combination of specialized experience, as described above, and related graduate level education, beyond the first full year of graduate level study.

 We review your resume and supporting documentation to ensure you meet the minimum qualification requirements.